In the Appointments Module, with a patient selected, double-click on an open area to create a new Appointment.

 Appointment Type: Assign an appointment type that will determine appointment background color and time pattern.
 See Appointment Types to set up options and for time pattern logic.
 The appointment type's color will override any previously set color (above) and the default provider color.
 It will remain the override color until another type or color is selected, or until None is clicked to remove the override.
 Changing an appointment type to none will not remove the appointment type color.

 Time Ask to Arrive: If you entered an Ask to Arrive Early value on the Edit Patient Information window, this field automatically fills each time you schedule an appointment.
 You can also enter a value manually (00:00 PM).
 See Time Ask to Arrive for more information.

 Time Arrived, Time Seated, Time Dismissed: These values are automated based on time triggers set in Preferences.
 Usually you will not change them from this window, but instead base values on a confirmed status that will in turn trigger an entry.
 Confirmed statuses are usually selected in the Appointments module.
 You can manually change the field values as well, or right-click, then select Now to insert the current time.

 These confirmed statuses are usually set as the time trigger defaults for each field:

-  Lab: Attach a Dental Lab Case to this appointment or edit an existing lab case.
-This information can show in an Appointment View.
+Lab: Attach Lab Cases to this appointment or edit an existing lab case.
+This information can show in an appointment view.